CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/renderer.md

 it can find in those directories, and immediately constructs GPU buffers to store those assets, and maintains handles to them.
 It does this via the three utility classes listed below, which help manage the lifecycle of GPU assets.

+The reason it loads everything on startup is it greatly simplifies lifetime management for assets.
+A more complex game engine would load assets on demand, but this would necessitate much more difficult logic to implement.
+The tradeoff is that this approach uses significantly more video RAM, though for the scale of game this is, this was deemed acceptable.

 Then during the rendering phase, the following loop occurs